ansys/ansys-templates/doc/source/getting_started/index.rst

    Usage: ansys-templates [OPTIONS] COMMAND [ARGS]...

-   Ansys tool for creating Python projects.
+   Ansys tool for creating new Ansys projects.

    Options:
      --help  Show this message and exit.

    Commands:
      list     List all available templates names.
      new      Create a new project from desired template. version  Display current version.

 ..
 LINKS & REFERENCES